What to do in the Garden in April

 Stake Perennials

-Many Perennials will need support and early April is the time to stake Perennials, especially the early flowering ones, such as Peonies.
-If staking is left too late, it can be difficult to place the stakes over, or around the plant, without damaging the emerging plants.
-I always leave it too late and find myself in May when plants have lots of top growth, trying to thread through a suitable support, and there is a real risk of damaging the plant.
+Timing is important.
+Stake perennials before they grow too much.
+I sometimes leave it too late and find myself in May, when plants have a lot of top growth, trying to thread through a suitable support, and there is a real risk of damaging the plant.

 This short video shows how to stake Peony and other perennial plants.